hway-git/hway-git/README.md

 As we know, github is the most popular for gays make friends's platform in the world. 🤪

-In fact, github is be more like personal code management platform for me.
+In fact, github is more like personal code management platform to me.

 - 🎂: 1997.11
 - 💻: Python | Javascript | Golang